Miscellaneous Lipid Sulfates and Sulfonates

 2. Taurine-containing Lipids (Taurolipids)

-Several lipids have been found that are conjugated to taurine (ethanolaminesulfonic acid), of which the best known are certain bile acids, which are discussed elsewhere on this site.
+Several lipids have been found that are conjugated to taurine (ethanolaminesulfonic acid), of which the best known are certain bile acids (discussed elsewhere on this site).
 Taurine itself is synthesised from cysteine via oxidation and decarboxylation reactions and is plentiful in animal tissues, especially the brain, but is very rare in plants.

-N-acyltaurines: These lipids are endogenous bioactive acyl-amino acids and were first encountered in marine invertebrates, but there is increasing interest in a range of fatty N‑acyltaurines isolated from both the central nervous system and peripheral tissues of mice and the islets of Langherans and in plasma of humans that have signalling functions.
+N-acyltaurines: These lipids are endogenous bioactive acyl-amino acids and were first encountered in marine invertebrates, but there is increasing interest in a range of fatty N‑acyltaurines isolated from both the central nervous system and peripheral tissues of mice and the islets of Langherans and in plasma of humans that are signalling mediators.
 In brain, the fatty acyl groups are largely long-chain saturated, but in liver and kidney, arachidonoyl and docosahexaenoyl species predominate, while N-oleoyltaurine is the most abundant form in plasma.
 They are believed to be produced through enzyme-dependent conjugation of fatty acyl-CoA esters with taurine via the action of the peroxisomal bile acid-CoA:amino acid N-acyltransferase in the liver of mice and humans.
-Like the other biologically active amides in animals, the levels of these metabolites are controlled by the activity of the fatty acid amide hydrolase (FAAH).
+Like other fatty acyl amides in animals, the levels of these metabolites are controlled by the fatty acid amide hydrolase (FAAH).

 Formula of N-acyltaurines

-N-Acyltaurines, and specifically N-oleoyltaurine, improve insulin sensitivity and augment the secretion of the anti-diabetic hormone GLP‑1, insulin and glucagon through activation of GPR119, an abundant receptor in pancreatic and intestinal endocrine cells.
+N-Acyltaurines, and specifically N-oleoyltaurine, improve insulin sensitivity and augment the secretion of the anti-diabetic hormone GLP‑1, insulin and glucagon through stimulation of GPR119, an abundant receptor in pancreatic and intestinal endocrine cells.
 In kidney, N‑acyltaurines have been shown to activate receptors that control calcium channels.
-N‑Arachidonoyl- and N‑oleoyltaurine induce a significant inhibition of a cancer cell line in vitro, while the 20:0 and 24:0 fatty acyl analogues are produced endogenously in vivo and regulate the healing of skin wounds in mice.
+N‑Arachidonoyl- and N‑oleoyltaurine induce a significant inhibition of a cancer cell line in vitro, Formula of cysteinolide Awhile the 20:0 and 24:0 fatty acyl analogues are produced endogenously in vivo and regulate the healing of skin wounds in mice.
 Arachidonoyltaurine is an excellent substrate for lipoxygenases, but the functions of the resulting hydroxyeicosatetraenoyltaurines have yet to be determined.
 Docosahexaenoyl-taurine in bile limits excess intestinal lipid absorption and averts hepatic lipid accumulation.

 Other taurolipids: Aside from the bile acids, the first taurolipids to be recognized were novel C18 hydroxy acids (3, 4 or 5 hydroxyl groups) with an amide link to taurine, which were isolated from the ciliated protozoan Tetrahymena.
 The hydroxyl on carbon 3 is acylated with normal fatty acids (approx. 30% 16:0), i.e., it is an estolide, and in one variant, carbon 7 is acylated in the same way.
 The deacylated backbone has been termed ‘lipotaurine’.
 Biosynthesis is believed to involve conjugation of stearic acid with taurine, with subsequent sequential insertion of hydroxyl groups.